-Converting oil-powered heater to natural gas
+Converting a gas- or oil-powered heater to electricity

-Many older homes have oil furnaces or boilers, and if you have one, you might have gotten used to constant oil deliveries (and very short, lukewarm showers).
+Many older homes have oil furnaces or boilers, and if you have one, you might have gotten used to regular heating oil or propane deliveries (and very short, lukewarm showers).

 Why electric heat pumps are a leading choice in heating options for old houses

-Heat pumps are the most efficient way to heat just about any enclosed space, they’re quiet and comfortable, they lower your heating bill significantly, and they double as an air-conditioning system in the summer.
+Heat pumps are the most efficient way to heat just about any enclosed space; they’re quiet and comfortable, they can lower your heating bill, and they double as an air conditioning system in the summer.